Clinical-Genomics/MIP/README.md

 perl mip.pl -f 3 -sampleid 3-1-1A,3-2-1U -sampleid 3-2-2U -pFQC 0 -pMosaikBuild 2 -pMosaikAlign 2 -c 3_config.yaml
 ```
 This will analyse family 3 using 3 individuals from that family and begin the analysis with programs after
-MosaikAlign and use all parameters values as specified in the config file except those supplied on the command line,
+MosaikAlign and use all parameter values as specified in the config file except those supplied on the command line,
 which has precedence.

 ####Input

-All MIP scripts (including mip.pl) should be placed in the in script directory specified by "-inScriptDir".
+All MIP scripts (including mip.pl) should be placed in the script directory specified by `-inScriptDir`.

-All references and template files should be placed directly in the reference directory specified by "-referencesDir",
+All references and template files should be placed directly in the reference directory specified by `-referencesDir`,
 except for ANNOVAR db files, which should be located in annovar/humandb.

 ####Output